by Lyndsay Lev, CNM

 OB-GYN | Certified Nurse Midwife

 Midwives play a crucial role in women’s healthcare, offering personalized and holistic care throughout a woman’s life, from adolescence through menopause.
-As a certified nurse-midwife, Lyndsay Lev, CNM, provides a wide range of services to support women’s health, including prenatal care, childbirth support, and gynecological wellness.
+As a certified nurse-midwife, Lyndsay Lev, CNM, provides various services to support women’s health, including prenatal care, childbirth support, and gynecological wellness.

 Get to know Lyndsay Lev, CNM